Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 ### Deployment Configuration

-When deploying an ` you are asked to input the image of the connector.
+When deploying you are asked to input the image of the connector.
 The image and environment variables must be the same that were previously registered.
 The following is an example of the environment variables that could be set for the connector:

 ```text
 {